 Boulder Shelter for the Homeless

-Although best known for providing up to 160 beds each night and warm meals to its clients, the Boulder Shelter for the Homeless is also Housing Focused and has become committed to the idea of leveraging its efforts and resources to effect as many exits from homelessness for our clients as possible.
-Housing Focus is an approach that prioritizes breaking the cycle of homelessness by focusing on any available assistance and intervention that leads to a stable place to live.
+Although known for providing up to 160 beds each night and hot meals, the Boulder Shelter for the Homeless is actually Housing Focused and is committed to the idea of leveraging its efforts and resources to effect as many exits from homelessness as possible.
+Housing Focus is an approach that prioritizes breaking the cycle of homelessness by focusing on any available assistance and intervention that leads to a stable place to live, as quickly as possible.

 We believe that all people deserve the necessities of life and that the community in which we live is called to serve this purpose.